Inventing the Future

 The "Made in Russia" International Export Forum is the main event of the year for domestic exporters.
 The Forum is organised by the Russian Export Centre (REC, VEB Group).
 The partners of the business programme are the Moscow Government and the Moscow Export Centre.
 The general information partner is TASS.
 The exclusive information partner is RIA Novosti.
 Information partners: Channel One, Russia24, MAER media holding, Vedomosti, Expert.Media", "Gazprom-Media Holding", "Insight People".
 The Roscongress Foundation is the operator of the Forum's business programme.

 The Russian Export Centre (REC, VEB Group) is a government institution that supports non-primary non-energy exports.
-It provides companies from various industries with both financial and non-financial assistance at all stages of entering international markets, including within the framework of the "International Cooperation and Export" national project.
+It provides companies from various industries with both financial and non-financial assistance at all stages of entering international markets, by itself and within the framework of the "International Cooperation and Export" national project.
 Most of the services offered by the REC Group are available online on the "My Export" state digital platform.
 The REC is also majorly responsible for ensuring and implementing the "Made in Russia" programme.

 Possibly interesting

-The best exporters of the country awarded at the National Centre RUSSIA
+Siberian sturgeon at "Geography Lessons": a contemporary of the dinosaurs at the National Centre RUSSIA

 login to your Personal Account